JevzEnad-135/endigi.web/README.md

 3. In Web Games page, Chess Game is only included and playable for 2 players on device.
 4. Screen size may not fit for mobile devices.
 Explore our website on your Computer via GitHub is recommended.

+UPDATE (Dec.
+30, 2025: Blogs & Articles now renamed as Almanac & Blogs when we made changes to our web.

 - Programmed by: Jever Slynth P. Enad